compensation for products you purchase. Read our full Affiliate Disclosure here.

 OK, so these are some things we do…but you still might be asking why we do them.

 - I believe it’s important to know where you are coming from in order to know where you are going.
 Our roots as Christians are found in the Jewish heritage.
 The promises God makes to His people apply to Christians as well.
-Learning about and celebrating the holidays that mark momentous events in Hebrew history help us see our past, and thus our future, more clearly.
+Learning about and celebrating the holidays that mark momentous events in Hebrew history helps us see our past, and thus our future, more clearly.

 - In terms of the Blessing, we believe that it is an appropriate and significant coming of age celebration, in a culture where we either forget to observe our children’s milestones towards maturity, or we trivialize them.